tzolov/voice-assistant-chatbot/README.md

 2. Press `Enter` to stop recording.
 3. Listen to the assistant’s response, which will be played back.

+Press `Crl+C` to exit.

 ## Code Overview

-### `VoiceAssistantApplication`
+The application consists of two classes the `VoiceAssistantApplication.java` and the utility `Audio`.

-The main class initializes the chatbot with:
+The [VoiceAssistantApplication.java](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/java/spring/ai/demo/ai/marvin/VoiceAssistantApplication.java) is the  main class initializes the chatbot with:

-1. **Audio Recording and Playback**: Manages voice input and output using the `Audio` utility.
-2. **ChatClient**: Configures the chatbot using the system prompt and an in-memory chat memory advisor.
+1. **ChatClient**: Configures the chatbot using the system prompt and an in-memory chat memory advisor.
-3. **Command Line Runner**: Implements a loop to continuously record, process, and respond to user input.
+2. **Command Line Runner**: Implements a loop to continuously record, process, and respond to user input.

-### `Audio` Utility

-A helper class for:

-- Recording audio input from the user using the Java Sound API.
-- Playing back audio responses.
+3. **Audio Recording and Playback**: Manages voice input and output using the `Audio` utility for recording audio input from the user and playing back audio responses.

+The [Audio](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/java/spring/ai/demo/ai/marvin/Audio.java) is simple utility that uses the pain `Java Sound API` for capturing and playback audio.
-The `Audio` class uses a `TargetDataLine` for capturing audio input and a `Clip` for playback.
-It supports the WAV audio format and stores the recordings in a temporary file (`AudioRecordBuffer.wav`).
-Note that this implementation is not thread-safe and is intended for demonstration purposes.
+It supports the WAV audio format and stores the recordings in a temporary file `AudioRecordBuffer.wav`.
+Note that it is not thread-safe and is intended for demonstration purposes.